Kingsbrook Rehabilitation Institute

 injections or other surgical interventions.

-Acupuncture is based on the belief that pain conditions occur when the body's
+Acupuncture is based on the belief that pain conditions occur when the

-seen after five - six treatment sessions.
+are usually seen after five - six treatment sessions.

 Gua Sha (Scraping)